lu1sd4/competitive-programming/README.md

 # competitive-programming

-Most of my solutions for competitive programming problems are and will be stored in this repo.
+Most of my solutions for competitive programming problems are and will be stored in this repository.
-Hoping to add(and learn) a lot more.